 Confident City Cycling is intended for riders who know how to ride a bike, and are looking for instruction on how to operate it safely on city streets.
 These mobile classes will meet at different venues around the city, and are structured to give participants the education and experience for handling different traffic patterns, intersection layouts and types of bike infrastructure.

 The class is taught monthly by Dan Yablonsky, a BikePGH staff member and Certified League Cycling Instructor, as well as Karen Brooks, an IMBA certified instructor.
-July’s class will be taught by Bruce Woods, LCI and president of the Major Taylor Cycling Club.
 The class will teach skills from the League of American Bicyclists Traffic Skills 101 & 201 handbooks.
 Confident City Cycling will give first-time city riders a chance to acquire on-road skills and experience under a knowledgable, watchful eye, and allow experienced bikers to check that they are riding with city cycling’s best practices.
 The Confident City Cycling class will cover:

 - Advanced hazard avoidance maneuvers such as: Quick Stop, Rock Dodge, Instant turn